MuTsunTsai/clickout-event/README.md

 There are many packages that are designed to capture and handle the "click outside" event of an element.
 Some of them target vanilla JavaScript, while some others target specific front-end framework, possibly specific version.
-Front-end designers in the past had to search for the right package that works for their particular scenario.
+Front-end designers in the past had to look for the right package that works for their particular scenario.

 Look no further!
-Introducing Clickout-Evnet, a package that provides universal support for `clickout` and other similar events.
+Introducing Clickout-Event, a package that provides universal support for `clickout` and other similar events.
 It works in all scenarios: plain HTML `onclickout` attributes, `.addEventListener('clickout')` of vanilla JavaScript,